Wikimedia Foundation: Wikimania

 Wikimania is an annual global conference for Wikimedians and Wikipedians, started in 2005.
 The first Wikimania was held in Frankfurt, Germany, in 2005.
 Wikimania is organized by a committee supported usually by the local national chapter, with support from local institutions (such as a library or university) and usually from the Wikimedia Foundation.
-Wikimania has been held in cities such as Buenos Aires, Cambridge, Haifa, Hong Kong, Taipei, London, Mexico City, Esino Lario, Italy, Montreal, Cape Town, Stockholm, and Nairobi.
+Wikimania has been held in cities such as Buenos Aires, Cambridge, Haifa, Hong Kong, Taipei, London, Mexico City, Esino Lario, Italy, Montreal, Canada, Cape Town, Stockholm, and Nairobi.
 The 2020 conference scheduled to take place in Bangkok was canceled due to the COVID-19 pandemic, along with those of 2021 and 2022, which were held online as a series of virtual, interactive presentations.
 The in-person conference returned in 2023 when it was held in Singapore, at which UNESCO joined as a partner organization.
 In 2024, Wikimania was held in Katowice, Poland.

 Technology

 The Wikimedia Foundation maintains the hardware that runs its projects in its own servers.
 It also maintains the MediaWiki platform and many other software libraries that run its projects.